The Hungry Waitress

 Start by draining some canned petite diced tomatoes and frozen spinach.
 It's important to splurge a little on these tomatoes and get some that are really good quality.

-Next, stretch out your dough in the bottom of a greased 9" cake pan or 9" spring form pan.
-The crust doesn't have to come all the way to the top of the pan when you stretch it out.
+Next, stretch out your dough in the bottom of a greased 9" cake pan or 9" springform pan.
+The pizza crust doesn't have to come all the way to the top of the pizza pan when you stretch it out.
+If you have stiff dough, let it come to room temperature before stretching it out using a rolling pin.
+If your dough is sticky, sprinkle a little bit of all purpose flour on it.

 Then mix together your fillings.
 For the spinach add two cups of an Italian blend shredded cheese.
 We find the Italian blend has a lot more flavor than just using mozzarella.
 Add some olive oil, dried oregano and basil, salt, pepper and Parmesan cheese to the tomatoes.